-The Diamond mines in Panna are managed by National Mineral Development Corporation of Government of India.
+The Diamond mines in Panna are managed by the National Mineral Development Corporation of Government of India.
 These mines are spread in an area of 80 Km.
 During a tour to Panna mines, you can see ores being crushed, screened, jiggled and diamonds are handpicked from the concentrate.
 While to be honest, now there are very few diamonds.
 This tour is more about understanding the mining process and get the feel of mines.
-Take a tour and the tours will take you to Diamond Cutting factory and also for sightseeing at Brihaspati Kund.
+Take a tour and the tours will take you to the Diamond Cutting factory and also for sightseeing at Brihaspati Kund.

 Other than official mining, NMDC lease, the small land patches of 8×8 meters to prospective miners at a nominal price.
 These land patches are used for shallow mining.
 In 2018, two poor labors decided to try their luck and leased a small piece of land.
 They found a 42.9-carat diamond, which was sold for 2.35 crore INR (3.5 Million USD).
 This story inspired many people to try their luck.

 ** Take the tour of Panna diamond mines with a tour company otherwise, you would be lost and can’t see properly.
 You need a full day for the tour of Panna diamond mines.

 Practical tips for visiting places in Khajuraho and Panna

 * If you travel by train then make a trip of 2 nights and 3 days.
 If you plan to visit Panna diamond mines than add one more day.

 ** Most of the temples are closeby especially the Western group of temples, so need for a taxi.
 Wear comfortable shoes as you need to walk between temples and climb stairs at temples

 * Engage a guide to see the temples (the Western group of temples).
 The guide will tell you some interesting stories about the temples and show you interesting points.